ibm-cloud-docs/monitoring/metrics.md

 **Labels define the characteristics of a metric.**

-Labels are classified as infrastructure labels and metric descriptor lables.
+Labels are classified as infrastructure labels and metric descriptor labels.
 Each metric has a set of pre-defined labels.
 For custom metrics, you can configure more labels.

 You can use labels to identify and differentiate characteristics of a metric, for example,
 * You can group infrastructure objects into logical hierarchies.